RenanPdeOliveira/TaskBeats/README.md

 ### TODO
 * Improve app styling
 * Add an edit button on menu tool bar
-* Add a create list item on MainActivity
+* Add Dialogs for the buttons

 ## Author
 Renan Pires de Oliveira (connect with me on [Linkedin](https://www.linkedin.com/in/renan-pires-332568142/))